 A complete cash forecast is key for any type of business to know where your company’s cash flow stands and where it is headed in the future.
-Many times, businesses are not well prepared for the costs which comes with rapid growth.
+Many times, businesses are not well prepared for the costs which come with rapid growth.
 As sales increases, you will need to purchase extra inventory and hire more employees.
 These costs add up in no time and you will not see a boost in your cash flow until later.
-To prevent being taken aback by the expenses and multiple payments, it is a good idea to create a 12 month cash forecast.
+To prevent being taken aback by the expenses and multiple payments, it is a good idea to create a 12-month cash forecast.

 2. Smarter Invoicing Methods

 Invoices are very important when it comes to collecting cash from your customers.
 When you improve your invoicing practices it may help you form a better relationship with your clients.
 The best format for an invoice is that it should be timely, precise, and predictable.
 An invoice should give the customer appropriate information like what the terms are when the payment is due, and how the payment should be done.
 It is always good to send them out as soon as the work is fully completed.
 Make sure the cost of all services provided is covered in the invoice.

 Cash flow problems barely keeping your head above water?
 Decrease expenses!
 This is one of the simplest ways to fix any cash flow problem.
 Analyze the amount it costs for each individual’s expense.
 This way you can consider axing any unnecessary expense.
 Also look around for vendors offering the best prices for office supplies, utility expenses, or even rent.
 You can also negotiate with current ones for a better price.

 4. Raise Revenues

 Apart from decreasing your expenses, raising revenues will boost your cash flow.
 One way to do this is considering to raise the prices of your goods or services.
 Small price adjustments do not usually affect sales, however, they can increase profits.
 But be careful not to raise prices too much as it will drive your customers elsewhere.